-- 4.1 Section 61 and Section 62 of the Local Government Miscellaneous Provisions Act 1976 allow the licensing authority to suspend, revoke or refuse to renew a licence if: - the application/licence holder has been convicted of an offence involving dishonesty, indecency, violence; - failure to comply with the provisions of the Town Police Clauses Act 1847; - failure to comply with the provisions of Part II of the Local Government (Miscellaneous Provisions) Act 1976; - or any other reasonable cause. - 4.2 The Rehabilitation of Offenders Act 1974 (Exceptions)(Amendment) Order 2002, allows the licensing authority to take into account all convictions recorded against an applicant or the holder of a Private Hire Vehicle or Hackney Carriage driver's licence, whether spent or not.
+- 4.1 Section 61 and Section 62 of the Local Government Miscellaneous Provisions Act 1976 allow the licensing authority to suspend, revoke or refuse to renew a licence if: - the applicant/licence holder has been convicted of an offence involving dishonesty, indecency or violence; - there has been a failure to comply with the provisions of the Town Police Clauses Act 1847;

+- there has been a failure to comply with the provisions of Part II of the Local Government (Miscellaneous Provisions) Act 1976; - or any other reasonable cause. - 4.2 The Rehabilitation of Offenders Act 1974 (Exceptions)(Amendment) Order 2002, allows the licensing authority to take into account all convictions recorded against an applicant or the holder of a private hire vehicle or hackney carriage driver's licence, whether spent or not.
 Therefore the licensing authority will have regard to all relevant convictions, particularly where there is a long history of offending or a recent pattern of repeat offending.
-In accordance with this Act, all convictions, cautions, warnings and reprimands must be declared by the Applicant. - 4.3 Under the provisions of Sections 51, 55 and 59, Local Government (Miscellaneous Provisions) Act 1976, the licensing authority is required to be satisfied that an applicant for the grant or renewal of a Hackney Carriage and/or a Private Hire Vehicle driver's licence and/or Private Hire Vehicle Operator's licence is a "fit and proper" person to hold such a licence.
+In accordance with this Act, all convictions, cautions, warnings and reprimands must be declared by the applicant. - 4.3 Under the provisions of Sections 51, 55 and 59, Local Government (Miscellaneous Provisions) Act 1976, the licensing authority is required to be satisfied that an applicant for the grant or renewal of a hackney carriage and/or a private hire vehicle driver's licence and/or private hire vehicle operator's licence is a 'fit and proper' person to hold such a licence.
 However, if an applicant has any convictions, warnings, cautions or charges awaiting trial, the licensing authority will consider: - 1.
 How relevant the offence(s) are to the licence being applied for - 2.
-How serious the offence(s) were

-- 3. When the offence(s) were committed - 4.
+How serious the offence(s) were - 3.
+When the offence(s) were committed - 4.
 The date of conviction - 5.
 Circumstances of the individual concerned - 6.
 Sentence imposed by the court - 7.
 The applicant's age at the time of conviction - 8.
 Whether they form part of a pattern of offending - 9.
-Any other character check considered reasonable (e.g. personal references) - 10.Any other factors that might be relevant, for example: - (a) The previous conduct of an existing or former licence holder, - (b) Whether the applicant has intentionally misled the council or lied as part of the application process, - (c) Information provided by other agencies / council departments.
+Any other character check considered reasonable (e.g. personal references) - 10.
+Any other factors that might be relevant, for example: - (a) The previous conduct of an existing or former licence holder, - (b) Whether the applicant has intentionally misled the council or lied as part of the application process, - (c) Information provided by other agencies / council departments.

-It may also be appropriate to consider the sentencing powers engaged by the court in disposing of criminal proceedings and Judges reasons (obiter dicta) for coming to that decision.
+It may also be appropriate to consider the sentencing powers engaged by the court in disposing of criminal proceedings and judges' reasons (obiter dicta) for coming to that decision.